World Heritage Site of Tasmania

 In December 1982, the World Heritage Committee included the Western Tasmanian Wilderness National Parks into the World Heritage List.
 In 1989 this was expanded to encompass around 1.4 million hectares - almost a fifth of the total area of the State.

-The Tasmanian Wilderness World Heritage Area consists of part of a chain of six national parks and a number of reserves and conservation areas and covers coast, islands, rivers, peaks, valleys and button grass plains of almost indescribable beauty and remoteness.
+The Tasmanian Wilderness World Heritage Area consists of part of a chain of seven national parks and a number of reserves and conservation areas and covers coast, islands, rivers, peaks, valleys and button grass plains of almost indescribable beauty and remoteness.

 It's also the world's largest tract of temperate rainforest set aside from 'modern life', where an escape from all forms of communication is possible within a few kilometres of your embarkation point.